mishmetall/udacity_self_driving_car/Project_4/writeup_report.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was chosen by early-stopping technique with patience 10.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+### Simulation

+No tire left drivable portion while driving in real-time using simulator.
+Car can recover stably and drive many laps without any accidents.